11 Best Software Documentation Tools in 2024

 GitHub Pages

-GitHub Pages is a documentation tool provided by GitHub, primarily known as a version control and code hosting platform.
-GitHub Pages allows developers to create and host project documentation using Markdown, making it an excellent choice for software development teams already using GitHub for their projects.
-The platform also supports custom domains, SSL, and Jekyll-based themes, allowing for greater flexibility and customization.
+GitHub Pages is a one of the tool provided by GitHub, primarily known as a version control and software code hosting platform.
+GitHub Pages allows developers to create and host project documentation using Markdown, making it an excellent choice to host technical documentation for software development teams already using GitHub for their projects.
+The platform also supports custom domains, SSL, and Jekyll-based themes, allowing for greater flexibility and more customization options.

 Main Features